 Many car owners routinely swap out their vehicle’s spark plugs for maintenance.
-However, changing the spark plug wires is another project you should consider adding to your list when making sure your car is in working order.
+However, changing the spark plug wires is another project you should consider adding to your list when making sure your vehicle is in working order.
 The wires are responsible for providing the spark that ignites each spark plug, and they need just as much care and attention as the plug itself.
-Here are the top spark plug wires you should consider.
+Check out the top spark plug wires you should consider.

 Types of Spark Plug Wire

 These wires are made up of fiberglass-impregnated carbon core wires and are the most common of all wire sets found in today’s vehicles.
 It is the carbon that gives the wires a higher resistance to RFI noise.

 Magnetic resistance spark plug wires, or inductance wires, are more popular in Japanese style vehicles such as Acuras, Toyotas, and Hondas.
 They are designed from spiral cores wound with a nickel alloy or copper wires.
 The material is less resistant to the flow of electricity, which means it requires less current to generate a spark.

 Fixed Resistor Wires